Summer Reading Program 2026 - Unearth A Story | June 5 - August 1, 2026

 I Survived Book Club (Gr 3-5)

-Register your child for the I Survived book club soon!
+Register your child for the I Survived book club by clicking on the image below.

 Teen/Tween Events (Gr 6+)

-Register your teen for these summer events soon!
+Register your teen for these summer events by clicking on the image below.

 Creative Writing Club (Gr 1-3)

-Register your child for the Creative Writing Club soon!
+Register your child for the Creative Writing Club by clicking on the image below.

 A History of the Summer Reading Program